 If you’re eligible for Medicare due to ESRD, you can enroll in Medicare Part A and Part B online or through your local Social Security office when they reopen.
-All Social Security Administration offices are currently closed due to COVID-19, but the Medicare hotline is still available to answer questions at 1-800-633-4227.
+Social Security Administration offices are currently closed to walk-in clients due to COVID-19.
+You may be able to make an in-person appointment if your case cannot be handled easily on the phone.The Medicare hotline is still available to answer questions at 1-800-633-4227.

 The online application process usually does not require any documentation or signatures and takes only 10 minutes.
 Be prepared to provide your date and place of birth; Medicaid number and start and end dates, if applicable; Permanent Residence Card number if you are not a U.S. citizen and the start and end dates for your current health insurance through your or your spouse’s employer.
 You can enroll in Medicare because of ESRD even if you are still covered by an employer or union group health plan.
 More details on how ESRD Medicare works with other coverage options is provided below.

-When you enroll, you’ll also have the option of choosing Part C and Part D coverage or a MAPD plan.
+When you enroll, you’ll also have the option of choosing a Medicare Advantage Plan and stand-alone Part D coverage or a MA-PD plan.
 You’ll have the option to change your plan elections each year.

 How does Medicare work with other coverage options?